wajahat-alikhan/wajahat-alikhan.github.io/README.md

 # Conferences
 * Attended ICMRI 2024 in Seoul, South Korea.
-* Will attend and present in SIGGRAPH Asia 2024 in Tokyo, Japan.
+* Attended and presented in SIGGRAPH Asia 2024 in Tokyo, Japan.